-In the midst of the moments of frustration, you will often feel guilt over not “savoring every moment” like everyone tells you to do.
+In the moments of frustration, you will also feel guilt over not “savoring every moment” like everyone tells you to do.
 Well-meaning people will constantly remind you that time passes so quickly, and their nostalgia is certainly accurate.
 But honestly?
 It’s impossible to savor every moment of motherhood (and truthfully, I don’t think they literally mean every moment).
 In those early weeks and months, the sleep deprivation and breastfeeding every 2-3 hours around the clock and the evening ‘witching hour’ and the roller coaster of postpartum hormones don’t usually feel like moments that you want to savor.
 And you know what?
 That’s okay!!!

-On the especially hard days, when that well-intentioned advice echoes in your mind, and you feel guilty wishing yourself forward to an easier time — I’m giving you permission right now to not cherish every moment.
+On the especially hard days, when that well-intentioned advice echoes in your mind, and you feel guilty wishing yourself forward to an easier time… I’m giving you permission right now to not cherish every moment.

-The advice that I would give you is to take a moment at the end of every day to reflect on at least one good thing that you want to remember, and hold on to that.
+The advice I would give you is to take a moment at the end of every day to reflect on at least one good thing that you want to remember, and hold on to that.
 Those are the things that you will look back on with your own sense of nostalgia, especially once time softens the memories of the toughest moments and hardest days.

 First, let me validate your feelings of frustration.
 Thirty minutes at a time to yourself to try reset and recharge your batteries often feels irritatingly insufficient.
-Second let me assure you that you are doing the right things — recognizing his signs of sleepiness, establishing a nap time routine, keeping things consistent.
+Second, let me assure you that you are doing the right things: recognizing his signs of sleepiness, establishing a nap time routine, keeping things consistent.
 Let this be the first important parenting lesson about how every child does things at their own pace.
 I promise you, there are other struggles those parents are facing that you have not experienced.
 We’re all just doing the best that we can.

 The thing I need to emphasize the most is to be gentle with yourself.
 Motherhood is the hardest job you’ve ever done, but as hard as it is, don’t get caught up in pursuing some self-imposed, unachievable version of perfect motherhood that you miss all the wonderful things happening right in front of you.
-Your motherhood doesn’t have to — and won’t — look like anyone else’s, and that’s probably the most wonderful thing about it.
+Your motherhood doesn’t have to look like anyone else’s, and that’s probably the most wonderful thing about it.